 Travel Baby Tip #3: Practice Napping On-The-Go At Home

 When you are at home, still have baby ‘practice’ contact naps and napping on the go.
 It is going to be very hard for your baby to adjust to napping on the go in a new environment if your baby only ever sleeps in one place at home.
-Since our daughter was about four months, she typically takes all of her naps at home in her crib.
-However, we still strive to do a couple contact naps, stroller naps and car seat naps every week.
-This makes it easier for her to nap on the go when we are not at home.
+Since our daughter was about four months, she typically took all of her naps at home in her crib.
+However, we still strived to do a couple contact naps, stroller naps and car seat naps every week with her.
+This made it easier for her to nap on the go when we were not at home.
+Same with our son.

-For example, when we were in Mexico when she was 8-months-old, she would nap in her stroller while we explored.
-This allowed us a ton of flexibility as she was able to rest on the go and we did not need to return to our Airbnb everytime she needed to take a nap (which is good since she takes a lot of naps).
+For example, when we were in Mexico when our daughter was 8-months-old, she would nap in her stroller while we explored.
+Same for our son at 4 months old in Savannah and Charleston.
+This allowed us a ton of flexibility as baby was able to rest on the go and we did not need to return to our Airbnb every time baby needed to take a nap (which is good since babies take a lot of naps).
 If your baby only knows how to sleep in a crib or pack-n-play, you are going to be quite limited in when you can go out and do things.
-Also, if we need to do any driving while on a trip, we typically try to do it when she needs to take a nap as she tends to fall asleep while driving in the car.
-This tactic can allow you to get quite far on your journey with a sleeping, content baby.
+Also, if we need to do any driving while on a trip, we typically try to do it when baby needs to take a nap as both babies tend to fall asleep while driving in the car.
+This tactic can allow you to get quite far on your journey, like it did for us in Norway, with a sleeping and content baby.

 Travel Baby Tip #4: Practice Sleeping In The Pack-n-Play at Home

 Similar to practicing on-the-go naps, practice sleeping in the pack-n-play or whatever baby’s sleeping arrangements will be on your trip.
-Typically, our daughter sleeps in her crib at home, but we attempt at least a nap a week in the pack-n-play to try to keep her adjusted to it.
-This makes the pack-n-play not completely foreign to her when we try to get her to sleep in it while traveling in a new environment.
-If your baby is somewhat familiar with the spot they are sleeping in while traveling, the environment being different might not affect their sleep schedule as much as it would otherwise.
+Typically, our son sleeps in his crib at home, but we attempt at least a nap a week in the pack-n-play to try to keep baby adjusted to it (our daughter, who is a toddler now, no longer has to practice pack n play naps and has done it enough times she is very use to it).
+This makes the pack-n-play not completely foreign to baby when we try to get him/her to sleep in it while traveling in a new environment.
+If your baby is somewhat familiar with the spot he/she is sleeping in while traveling, the environment being different might not affect their sleep schedule as much as it would otherwise.